chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 ## Deploy the infrastructure on GCP with Terraform

-If you are not familiar with Terraform, I recommend you learn or practise the Quest _"[Managing Cloud Infrastructure with Terraform](https://google.qwiklabs.com/quests/44)"_ before getting started.
+If you are not familiar with Terraform, I recommend you learn or practice the Quest _"[Managing Cloud Infrastructure with Terraform](https://google.qwiklabs.com/quests/44)"_ before getting started.

 ### Verifying Terraform Installation